learn-co-students/hypothesis-testing-houston-ds-082619/README.md

 #### Vocab / Concepts

-* Experimental Design
+* Hypothesis testing
-* Effect sizes
+* Null hypothesis
-* Hypothesis testing, null hypothesis, alternative hypothesis
+* Alternative hypothesis
+* p-values
-* One-sample t-test
+* One-sample z-test
-* Two-sample t-test
-* Type I error
-* Type II error
+* One- and two-sample t-tests

 #### Lesson Outline:

 * Hypothesis testing
-    * Jumpstart the discussion with an example: null and alternative hypothesis, word problem for one-tailed one-sample z-test.
+    * Jumpstart the discussion with an example: give students a word problem for a one-sided one-sample z-test.
-    *
+        * Ask students to write the null and alternative hypothesis.
+        * Discuss the importance of the significance threshold $\alpha$: business applications.

+* When do we use z-tests and when do we use t-tests?
+    * z-test: assumption of normality and large enough sample size

 * One-sample z-test
+    * comparing the mean of a large enough sample (n $\geq$ 30) to a population mean

 * One-sample and two-sample t-tests
-    * When do we use z-tests and when do we use t-tests?

 * Summary